-To be considered for federal student aid for the 2020-2021 award year, you can complete a Free Application for Federal Student Aid (FAFSA) between October 1, 2019 and midnight Central Time, June 30, 2021.
-Any corrections or updates must be submitted by midnight Central Time, September 14, 2021.
+To be considered for federal student aid for the 2024-2025 award year, you need to complete a Free Application for Federal Student Aid (FAFSA).

-However, many states and colleges have earlier deadlines for applying for state and institutional financial aid.
-You can find your state’s deadline at studentaid.ed.gov.
+Many states and colleges have earlier deadlines for applying for state and institutional financial aid.
+You can find your state’s deadline at studentaid.gov/sa/fafsa#deadlines.
 Check with your college about its deadlines.

 Students Use Earlier Income Information

 The Department of Education (ED) provides all of these agencies and institutions with an analysis of the information you have provided on the FAFSA according to a Congressional formula.
-The formula is used to determine how much a family might be expected to pay toward the applicant’s education (family contribution).
-This amount, called the Expected Family Contribution (EFC), will be used to determine whether or not the student has “financial need,” which is what defines eligibility for most financial aid programs.
+The formula is used to determine how much a family might be expected to pay toward the applicant’s education and be used to determine whether or not the student has “financial need,” which is what defines eligibility for most financial aid programs.

-The formula takes into consideration such things as family income, assets, number of people in the family, federal and state taxes paid, the number of children in college, and a number of other factors.
+The formula takes into consideration such things as family income, assets, number of people in the family, federal and state taxes paid, and a number of other factors.
 The calculation does not factor in equity in your home or funds in a 401K or other retirement accounts.

 Families should be aware that an asset reported in the parents’ name is assessed at a lower rate than if that same asset were reported in the student’s name.
-This figure can make a considerable difference in the EFC.
+This figure can make a considerable difference in the amount the student will be expected to pay.

 The FAFSA does not provide space to explain any unusual circumstances (unemployment, large medical bills, tuition for other children in elementary or secondary school).
 These circumstances should be carefully explained and documented wherever possible and sent directly to the financial aid office of the college to which you are applying.
 The college financial aid officer will determine whether or not the unusual circumstances will be taken into consideration.

-The applicant will receive a Student Aid Report (SAR), which includes the EFC.
+The applicant will receive a Student Aid Report (SAR), which includes the SAI.
 The figure usually appears right under the date the report was sent.
-The student, colleges, and all federal and state agencies receive the same EFC.
+The student, colleges, and all federal and state agencies receive the same SAI.
 The SAR also summarizes the information you have provided on the FAFSA.
 The report will also indicate whether or not you are eligible for a Pell Grant.

 Some colleges may require additional applications (either the CSS/Financial Aid PROFILE, available at bigfuture.collegeboard.org, or a separate financial aid application specifically for that college) for use in awarding their own aid money.
 Be sure to check with the colleges to which you are applying to see what applications are required.